What a reverse mortgage actually is

 The two main products in Canada are CHIP (HomeEquity Bank) and Equitable Bank's PATH.
 Both are federally regulated, both let you keep title to your home, and both guarantee you'll never owe more than the home's fair market value at the time of sale.

-Why it shows up so often on the North Shore
+Why it comes up so often in BC & Alberta

-West Vancouver, North Vancouver, and Lions Bay carry some of the highest concentrations of equity-rich, income-light retirees in Canada.
-A British Properties home held for 30 years may be worth $5M with no mortgage, while the owners are living on CPP, OAS, and a modest pension.
+BC and Alberta together carry some of the highest concentrations of equity-rich, income-light retirees in Canada.
+On the BC side — West Vancouver, North Vancouver, Lions Bay, Kerrisdale, Oak Bay, and much of Kelowna — a home held for 30 years may be worth $2,000,000–$5,000,000 with no mortgage, while the owners are living on CPP, OAS, and a modest pension.
+In Alberta — Calgary's inner-city communities (Mount Royal, Britannia, Elbow Park) and Edmonton's mature neighbourhoods (Glenora, Windsor Park) — the same pattern plays out at $1,000,000–$3,000,000 valuations.

 Traditional refinances are difficult on that income shape — banks stress-test against pension income at conservative qualifying rates and frequently can't approve a meaningful amount.
 A reverse mortgage qualifies based on age, home value, and location, not income — which is exactly why it exists.